 The northeast region of Minnesota is home to the state’s metallic mining industry.
-The "Iron Range”, as it is often referred to, has a history of iron ore (“ferrous”) mining dating back to the late 1800s and includes the large taconite mining and production facilities that are currently in operation such as Minntac and Hibbing Taconite.
+The "Iron Range" has a history of iron ore (“ferrous”) mining dating back to the late 1800s and includes the large taconite mining and production facilities that are currently in operation such as Minntac and Hibbing Taconite.
 This area of the state also has several copper, nickel and precious metal deposits that are currently being explored or proposed for development.
 This mining is often referred to as "non-ferrous mining" (or by some as “sulfide mining”) and includes the proposed PolyMet and Twin Metals Minnesota projects.

 All mining projects in Minnesota must obtain various air and water permits or certifications from the MPCA (in addition to several other permits from the Minnesota Department of Natural Resources) in order to operate.
 Only after the company submits a formal proposal to state and federal agencies, can the environmental review and permitting processes begin.
 New mining projects can take several years to complete environmental review and obtain all of the necessary permits and approvals before construction can begin.
 For new projects, the public is afforded multiple opportunities to provide input and comment during the review and permitting processes.
 There is additional opportunity for public involvement when the MPCA permits come up for reissuance, usually after a period of five years, or a major amendment.